 You’ve had about a million brunches at Salt’s Cure, but you might not have stopped in for dinner.
 This is a mistake.
 The meat-centric menu shines in the evening (get the pork loin), and now that they’re in a bigger space, you can often walk in and get a spot pretty quickly.

 South End is the pizza place Venice locals would prefer you didn’t know about, but we’re here to ruin that in the name of your love life.
 Although this spot is busy most nights of the week, the wait isn’t ever very long.
 Plus, you get to spend it in the parking lot of a strip mall sipping a (probably free) glass of red wine.
 If you don’t like the sound of that scenario, we value different things.

-For when all you want is simple Italian food, an old-school vibe, and to not spend $100 on dinner, Jones is here for you.
+For when all you want is simple Italian food, an old-school feel, and to not spend $100 on dinner, Jones is here for you.
 And also for when you want the best damn apple pie in town.
-Visual bonus: Everyone's good-looking here.
+Visual bonus: everyone’s good-looking here.

 If your perfect date night doesn’t involve Mexican-style barbecue (i.e. grilled meats) eaten outside with cocktails, then you haven’t been to Salazar.
 Waits at this Frogtown spot can get intense, so come for an early-evening date.
 They might question why you’re asking them to eat dinner with you at 5:30, but once you bring them to this place, they’ll understand.